mebrunet/model-indeterminacy/README.md

 Source code accompanying the paper
 [Implications of Model Indeterminacy for Explanations of Automated Decisions](https://openreview.net/forum?id=LzbrVf-l0Xq)

-## Preamble
-**Update 2022-11-29** - The code release is behind schedule.
-Expect to see new files and edits over the coming few weeks.
-I'll leave a note here when I get to an official release.

-This repository is a pared-down version of the code used internally for the project.
-We have done our best to ensure that it is complete and bug-free, however it is very possible that I broke things as I trimmed it down for public release.
-Don't hesitate to open a GitHub issue and I will attempt to assist you.

 ## Setup the codebase
 Clone the repository, then run